-A lawsuit requesting cancellation of a JFTC cease and desist order must be filed with the Tokyo District Court within six months from the day when it was issued to the recipient.
+A lawsuit requesting cancellation of a JFTC's cease and desist order must be filed with the Tokyo District Court within six months from the day when it was issued to the recipient.
 As there has been no such lawsuit to date, it is difficult to estimate how long it is likely to take to obtain a decision.
-A judgment of the Tokyo District Court can be appealed to the Tokyo High Court and, subsequently, to the Supreme
+A judgment of the Tokyo District Court can be appealed to the Tokyo High Court and, subsequently, to the Supreme Court.
+There is no automatic suspensory effect, therefore the recipient of the cease and desist order or third parties need to file a petition to stay the execution of the cease and desist order.

-Court.
-There is no automatic suspensory effect, therefore third parties need to file a petition to stay the execution of the cease and desist order.
 Under the current Anti-Monopoly Act, there has been no case where the court admitted such a petition to stay the execution of an order.